 In Nehemiah 8:1,8, the Bible is called by two names.
 Is it the Book of Moses or Book of God?
 The Bible has dual authorship with God’s authority.

-Today when the church was struggling to fix our English translators, we didn’t know what was wrong.
-Were we on the wrong channel?
-I tried to fix it.
-I asked Dragan for help.
-I asked Matt to help.
-We didn’t know what to do.
+Today when the church was struggling to fix their English translators, the church leaders didn’t know what was wrong.
+Were the translators on the wrong channel?
+They tried to fix it.
+The pastor asked Dragan for help.
+He asked Matt to help.
+They didn’t know what to do.
 Matt prayed.
 He decided that we should look for a manual.

 It is good to have a manual.
 Men don’t like manuals.
 We can fix it ourselves.
 When we get a new device, the manual is lying right on top.
 We toss the manual aside.
 After we realize that were struggling, we start to go through the trash and look for the manual.